bitburner-official/bitburner-src/markdown/bitburner.server.cpucores.md

 ## Server.cpuCores property

 How many CPU cores this server has.
-Maximum of 8.
-Affects magnitude of grow and weaken.
+Affects magnitude of grow and weaken ran from this server.

 **Signature:**